ACV11/Spotify-Clone/README.md

 AJAX techniques like submission throttling for search suggestions and RESTful API calls were implemented.

-Angulaar for front-end and Flask for back-end.
+Angular for front-end and Flask for back-end.

 The team comprised of: